kabirkedia/airlab/README.md

 Synchronize code with a remote robot.
 This command supports various options to control what is synced, such as excluding files or syncing specific paths.

+*Uses rsync as the default way to sync*

 ```bash
 Usage:
   airlab sync <robot_name> [options]